eminresah/blog/yevmiyeler/i-dont-want-to-believe-13827-25230/index.md

 and laughing all the way to the beginning of history about the idea of *God.*

 The insignificant man also evolves, his ideas, his gods, his ghosts.
-It's almost impossible not to evolve today, we are continuously under flood of different information and opinions.
+It's almost impossible not to evolve today, we are continuously under flood of differing information and opinions.
 One has to lock himself to the basement with the religious books written a thousand years ago not to evolve.